 The Landscape Conservation Programme is dedicated to the conservation of South Africa’s indigenous, endemic and threatened bird species and their most important sites and ecosystems, based on scientific research, management and stakeholder engagement.
-BirdLife South Africa’s Landscape Conservation Programme has a staff complement of six permanent employees, one intern and several contractors.
+BirdLife South Africa’s Landscape Conservation Programme has a staff complement of nine permanent employees, two interns and several contractors.

 A focused five year (2022-2026) conservation strategy guides the Landscape Conservation Programme’s (LCP) work.
 At a global level, the work undertaken by the LCP speaks to the four pillars set out by BirdLife International, i.e. to save species with the objectives to prevent the extinction of threatened species, to keep common birds common, conserve sites and habitats, as well as to promote ecological sustainability and positive change for people.
 The LCP’s vision is to conserve diverse and sustainable bird populations, through the preservation and protection of the most critical habitats for birds, recognising the crucial role that birds play in maintaining balanced terrestrial ecosystems.